SiRazoR/calendar-generator-client/README.md

 # Calendar-Generator
-This project contains two different application.
-One of which is calendar-generator-client, an application written in **React** to help user use my UEK schedule API.
+This project contains two different applications.
+One of which is a calendar-generator-client, an application written in React to help user use my UEK schedule API.
 ## <a href="https://sirazor.github.io/calendar-generator-client/" target="_blank">LIVE PREVIEW</a>

 ### Description